 Research indicates that students earn higher grades when they work actively with the course material and participate in small groups discussions.
 Therefore, you should expect the SI sessions to have an informal atmosphere where you and your peers can explore important concepts, review class notes, discuss reading assignments, work practice problems and review effective study skills.
 These sessions are facilitated by an SI Peer Leader.
 SI sessions meet consistently at regular scheduled times throughout the week and students can attend as frequently as they like.

-Storrs Supplemental Instruction Session Hours:
+Storrs Supplemental Instruction Session Hours: Spring 2025

 BIO